ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

    exported by the Context management library to implement this functionality.
    Switching execution between the two security states is a requirement for interrupt management as well.
 This results in a significant dependency on the SPD service.
-ARM Trusted firmware implements an example Test Secure Payload Dispatcher (TSPD) service.
+TF-A implements an example Test Secure Payload Dispatcher (TSPD) service.

-   An SPD service plugs into the EL3 runtime firmware and could be common to some ports of the ARM Trusted Firmware.
+   An SPD service plugs into the EL3 runtime firmware and could be common to some ports of TF-A.

 #.
 Secure Payload (SP).
 On a production system, the Secure Payload corresponds
    to a Secure OS which runs in Secure-EL1/Secure-EL0.
 It interfaces with the SPD service to manage communication with non-secure software.
-ARM Trusted Firmware implements an example secure payload called Test Secure Payload (TSP) which runs only in Secure-EL1.
+TF-A implements an example secure payload called Test Secure Payload (TSP) which runs only in Secure-EL1.

-   A Secure payload implementation could be common to some ports of the ARM Trusted Firmware just like the SPD service.
+   A Secure payload implementation could be common to some ports of TF-A, just like the SPD service.

 Interrupt registration
 ----------------------